therooftopprinz/cum/README.md

 # CUM
-Common Universal Messaging is a formal notation used for describing data transmitted in general communication.
+Common Universal Messaging is a formal notation used for describing data format for general communication.

 ## Syntax
 #### Constants